top of page

 Priyam Saraf

-I am a 5th year Ph.D. candidate in Organizational Behavior with a Ph.D.
-Minor in Sociology at Stanford University (expected graduation in spring of 2026).
+I am a fifth-year Ph.D. candidate in Macro Organizational Behavior at Stanford University, with a Ph.D.
+Minor in Sociology.
+I expect to graduate in spring 2026.

-My work has received recognition from the Academy of Management (AoM) and the American Sociological Association (ASA).
-A paper from my dissertation on variation in firms' adoption of automation technologies was awarded the Best International Paper in the Organization and Management Theory Division at the AoM, a Runner-Up for the Academy’s Carolyn B. Dexter Award, and received ASA's Graduate Student Best Paper Honorable Mentions in the Development and Science and Technology Sections.
+My work has been recognized by the Academy of Management (AoM) and the American Sociological Association (ASA).
+A paper from my dissertation on variation in firms’ adoption of automation received the Best International Paper Award in AoM’s Organization and Management Theory (OMT) Division, was a runner-up for the Carolyn B. Dexter Award, and received honorable mentions for Best Student Paper from ASA’s Sociology of Development and Science, Knowledge, and Technology Sections.

 In addition to the (expected) Ph.D., I received an MPA from Columbia University, and a dual BS in Economics and a BS in Information Systems Management from Singapore Management University.